laserpants/dotenv-cpp/README.md

 EXTENT      =    "  long  "
 SEASON      = '$EXTENT $TEMPERATURE winter'
 MORE        =    and $TEMPERATURE ice
-CONTAINS    = lots of ${TEMPERATURE} snow and $MORE MESSAGE     =    I wish you a ${SEASON}, with $CONTAINS
+CONTAINS    = lots of ${TEMPERATURE} snow $MORE MESSAGE     =    I wish you a ${SEASON}, with $CONTAINS
 ```

 the output becomes

 ```
-I wish you a   long   cold winter, with lots of cold snow and and cold ice
+I wish you a   long   cold winter, with lots of cold snow and cold ice
 ```

 ### Options